Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Introduction

 In summary, the problem with the Krawtchouk chain that we are stressing lies in the fact that the ratio of the maximal value of squares of $J_l $(in the center of the chain) and the minimal one (i.e. for $l=1$) is \be \frac{J_{max}^2}{J_1^2} = \frac{(N+1)^2}{4N} \lab{rati_J} \ee This ratio increases linearly with large $N$ which makes any useful implementation of such a chain difficult or even impossible if $N$ attains large values.

-Ways of achieving high fidelity, albeit not perfect, state transfer while avoiding the introduction of couplings that become very large when the size of the chain grows have been explored through variations involving the uniform chain, for instance by using a number of such chains \cite{Burgarth}, or by modulating only the parameters affecting the end sites of the chain \cite{Wojcik}, \cite{Banchi}.
-We here consider the problem from a somewhat different angle by not insisting on the idea that the uniform chain plays a central role but by asking rather the question: is it possible to design an analytic chain which ``interpolates" between the Krawtchouk and homogeneous $XX$ chain, so as to be free of the above difficulties and to perform the required transfer to satisfaction?
+Several approaches have been proposed to achieve high-fidelity, although not perfect, state transfer while avoiding the introduction of couplings that become very large when the size of the chain grows have been explored through variations involving the uniform chain, for instance by using a number of such chains \cite{Burgarth}, or by modulating only the parameters affecting the end sites of the chain \cite{Wojcik}, \cite{Banchi}.
+We here consider the problem from a somewhat different angle by not insisting on the idea that the uniform chain plays a central role but by asking rather the question: is it possible to design an analytic chain which ``interpolates" between the Krawtchouk and homogeneous $XX$ chain, so as to be free of the above difficulties and to perform the required transfer with high fidelity?

-Such a chain should therefore satisfy the following conditions:
+The desired chain should satisfy the following conditions: